olafhartong/sysmon-modular/tooling/cmd/sysmon-modular/README.md

 go run ./cmd/sysmon-modular coverage --base-path .. --all --format navigator --output ../coverage-layer.json
 ```

+Technique names and tactics come from the embedded Enterprise ATT&CK 19.1 STIX
+bundle.
+Techniques assigned to more than one tactic retain every assignment.
+`unmapped` is reserved for unknown IDs or STIX techniques without a tactic.

 ## MDE Conversion Limits

 The generator maps only what Sysmon can represent with its event schema and filtering model.
 Examples: